hashicorp/terraform-provider-aws/website/docs/r/spot_datafeed_subscription.html.markdown

 * `bucket` - (Required) The Amazon S3 bucket in which to store the Spot instance data feed.
 * `prefix` - (Optional) Path of folder inside bucket to place spot pricing data.

-## Attributes Reference
+## Attribute Reference

-No additional attributes are exported.
+This resource exports no additional attributes.

 ## Import